Lord Robert Spencer: Personal life

-Spencer was an inveterate gambler and having lost his official salary found himself in financial difficulties around 1781, until he was admitted to a twelfth share in Fox’s faro bank at Brooks's, with a fee of five or six guineas an hour.
-The circle surrounding Fox included Edward Bouverie, a fellow habitué of Brook’s, and his younger wife Harriet, the daughter of Sir Everard Fawkener, K.B.
+Spencer was an inveterate gambler and having lost his official salary found himself in financial difficulties around 1781, until he was admitted to a twelfth share in Fox's faro bank at Brooks's, with a fee of five or six guineas an hour.
+The circle surrounding Fox included Edward Bouverie, a fellow habitué of Brook's, and his younger wife Harriet, the daughter of Sir Everard Fawkener, K.B.
 She was a society hostess and actively campaigned for the Whigs.
-She became Spencer’s mistress and the youngest Bouverie child, Diana, born in 1786 was acknowledged as a Bouverie but was referred to as “the tell-tale Bouverie, for there never was such a perfect indisputable Spencer, Lord Robert’s walking picture and the very prettiest creature that ever was seen”.
+She became Spencer's mistress and the youngest Bouverie child, Diana, born in 1786 was acknowledged as a Bouverie but was referred to as “the tell-tale Bouverie, for there never was such a perfect indisputable Spencer, Lord Robert's walking picture and the very prettiest creature that ever was seen”.
 By 1791 his profits from the faro bank were sufficient to allow him to purchase Woolbeding House in Sussex.

 Spencer married his mistress Harriet Bouverie on 2 October 1811, a year after the death of her husband.

 Spencer retired to Woolbeding which he had tastefully embellished.
 He died on 23 June 1831, “a venerable grave old man”.
-He left Wooldeding to his natural daughter Diana Bouverie whose mother had predeceased him.
+He left Woolbeding to his natural daughter Diana Bouverie whose mother had predeceased him.
 She married George Ponsonby.